Learning Long-Range Representations with Equivariant Messages: Equivariant long-range message passing

-Ewald summation, as introduced in \cref{sub:ewald_summation}, allows the efficient, and convergent, evaluation of a potential at each atomic position, $V_i = V(\R_i)$.
-From the perspective of machine learning, this computation can be seen as a basic form of message passing, with radial filter $\inlinefrac{1}{r_{ij}^p}$, neighbor feature $q_i$, and resulting message $V_i$; this correspondence was pointed out by \citet{kggg2023} and used by \citet{gc2019} to compute general long-range features.
+Ewald summation, as introduced in \cref{sec:apx-ewald_summation} and \cref{eq:E_and_V}, allows the efficient, and convergent in period systems, evaluation of a potential $V_i$ at each atomic position, based on coefficients $q_j$ associated with all other atoms $j$ and a power of the the inverse distances $\inlinefrac{1}{r_{ij}^p}$.
+This computation can be seen as a physics-inspired form of message passing (\cref{eq:message,eq:update}), with radial filter $\inlinefrac{1}{r_{ij}^p}$, neighbor feature $q_i$, and resulting message $V_i$; this correspondence was pointed out by \citet{kggg2023} and used by \citet{gc2019} to compute general long-range features.

-To bring it more in line with standard passing, the operation can be carried out across an extra channel dimension, promoting a single feature $q_i$ to a vector $\ourvector{q}_i$.
+To bring it more in line with standard message passing, the operation can be carried out in parallel across an extra feature dimension, promoting $q_i$ to an array $\ourvector{q}_i$.
 This allows to communicate more information, but in this form, this information is restricted to geometric invariants.
-We propose to promote $q_i$ to an \emph{equivariant} tensor instead: $\spherical{Q}{l}_i$.
+We propose to promote $q_i$ to an \emph{equivariant} tensor instead: $\etQ_{i,l,m}$.
 This results in equivariant messages, or potentials: